StarRocks/starrocks/docs/sql-reference/sql-functions/map-functions/map_values.md

 ## Examples

+### Query MAP data from a StarRocks native table

+From v3.1 onwards, StarRocks supports defining MAP columns when you create a table.
 This example uses table `test_map`, which contains the following data:

 ```Plain
 CREATE TABLE test_map(